-Beyond Pesticides Organization, an advocacy organization committed to eliminating toxic pesticides, publishes a collection of in-depth and fact-based magazines, books, and DVDs that inform and engage.
+Beyond Pesticides Organization, an advocacy organization committed to eliminating toxic pesticides, publishes a collection of in-depth and fact-based magazines and books, that inform and engage.
 While you’re browsing, check out their organic cotton totes with adorable bee and dragonfly designs.

 Shopping Platforms and Portals

 AmazonSmile.
 Shop for gifts while donating to environmental causes through AmazonSmile.
 This program donates 0.5% of your eligible purchases to the charity of your choice at no extra cost to you.
 Once you’ve selected your charity (an environmental one, preferably!), simply start shopping and the donation is made.

 Shopping Gives.
 This is a recent discovery for me.
 It’s a fairly new e-commerce company (2015) with a community of retailers and nonprofits that give back to one another through their customers and supporters.
 The company, a Certified B Corporation, hosts an online fundraising platform and technology that enables retailers to donate a percentage of each purchase to a nonprofit that the customer selects during checkout.